mathexl/chemistry-css/README.md

 ![Render Example](/example/render2.png)

 Chemistry CSS is a library that lets you currently construct chemical diagrams with easy HTML.
-The set up involves only one main rule.
 Support soon to be added for:

 * Equations, including multi-line equations
 * 3D bond structure